-If no maintenance is being paid to a spouse, then delete clauses 15.1 and 15.6.
+If neither spouse is paying maintenance, then delete clauses 15.1 and 15.6.
 If there are no children under 18 (or 21 if in full-time further education), delete clauses 15.2, 15.3, 15.4 and 15.7.
 Clause 15.4 is optional, but if one spouse is receiving maintenance under clause 15.1 and the CMS increases the child maintenance payments, then this clause provides that the increase shall reduce the payments under clauses 15.1 and 15.3 (to a minimum of £0 in each case) – if there is no maintenance under clause 15.1, then delete the words in square brackets that refer to it.

-You cannot oust the jurisdiction of the CMS to do this (as noted in clause 2.2), but you can add in this provision to maintain fairness as far as possible until the court decides otherwise in relation to the overall financial settlement if you get divorced.
+You cannot oust the jurisdiction of the CMS to do this (as noted in clause 2.2).
+However, you can add in this provision to maintain fairness as far as possible until the court decides otherwise in relation to the overall financial settlement if you get divorced.

-It is important that proper provision is made for the children: in divorce proceedings the court is likely to challenge the agreement if it is clearly inadequate.
+It is important that you make proper provision for the children.
+In divorce proceedings, the court is likely to challenge the agreement if it is clearly inadequate.
 Fill in the details in the relevant clauses.
 In clause 15.5 fill in the account details of the spouse receiving payment.

 Clauses 15.6 to 15.8 state the circumstances under which the maintenance payments come to an end.
 Please check you are happy with them.
 In clause 15.8, if not all of clauses 15.1 to 15.3 apply, delete reference to the ones that do not.